Admit it, we all have someone at work whom we admire for their work habits.

 - Priorities: use colored flags to set Priorities and manage time better at the workplace

 - Views: visualize your tasks across Lists, Calendar, Kanban Board, and more to track them quickly

-- Templates: use a wide variety of attractive templates to start on the right foot
+- Templates: use a wide variety of attractive habit tracking templates to start on the right foot

 - Custom Notifications: don’t want to suffer from notification overload?
 Choose how and when you want to be notified about task activity

 - Apps: use ClickUp across Windows, Mac, Linux, iOS, Android, and other devices to never go off track from your workplace habit